 First of all, this is a gaming monitor and a good one as well.
-Sure, it isn’t anything fancy as the previous monitor on the list, but it has features that are great especially for gaming streamers.
+Sure, it isn’t anything fancy as the previous monitor on the list, but it has some great features.

-So you can essentially buy 2 of these monitors and complete your whole entire setup.
+So you can essentially buy 2 of these monitors and complete your entire setup.

 Therefore, if you’re a gamer/streamer who’s looking for a mid-ranged monitor, you should definitely make this monitor come into your top 5 list.